spatialos/gdk-for-unity/docs/content/mobile/android/ways-to-test.md

 <%(TOC)%>
-# Ways to test your Android client
+# Run your Android client

 Before reading this document, make sure you are familiar with: